Privacy

 10. Changes to This Privacy Statement

 We, and third-party providers engaged by us, collect personal information when you engage in Activities.
 The personal information we collect will depend on your relationship with KPMG.
 For example, we may collect personal information from our business clients during an engagement to provide products and services to our clients; our collection and use of such personal information is governed by our contract or engagement letter with that entity.
 In other cases, we may collect personal information directly from individuals that engage in our Activities.
-Please also review the Additional Data Subject Notices in Section 6, applicable to any Firm Personnel, California residents, Virginia residents, and individuals outside of the U.S.
+Please review the Additional Data Subject Notices in Section 6, applicable to KPMG’s Firm Personnel, residents of California, Colorado, Connecticut, Delaware, Iowa, Nebraska, New Hampshire, New Jersey, Montana, Oregon, Texas, Utah, and Virginia, along with individuals located outside of the U.S.

 We collect the personal information that you provide voluntarily (e.g., subscribing to a newsletter or participating in a survey).
-For example, when you register attend a firm-sponsored event, we may collect business contact information about you such as your name, title, employer, work email address, mailing address, and phone number.
+For example, when you register attend a firm-sponsored event, we may collect business contact information about you such as your name, title, employer, work e-mail address, mailing address, and phone number.
+We may also collect information about your allergies, dietary restrictions, disabilities, and any special accommodations needed.

-We only collect sensitive personal information when you voluntarily provide us with this information What constitutes "sensitive personal information" may vary by law, and generally includes personal information regarding a person's race, ethnicity, political beliefs, trade union membership, religious or similar beliefs, physical or mental health, biometrics, precise geolocation, sexual orientation or criminal record.
+We only collect sensitive personal information when you voluntarily provide us with this information What constitutes "sensitive personal information" may vary by law, and generally includes personal information regarding a person's race, ethnicity, political beliefs, trade union membership, religious or similar beliefs, physical or mental health, disabilities, biometrics, precise geolocation, sexual orientation, criminal record, citizenship, or immigration status.
 Please use your discretion when providing sensitive personal information to KPMG or permitting KPMG to use such sensitive personal information.
-Do not provide sensitive personal information to KPMG or permit KPMG to use such sensitive personal information, unless you consent to KPMG's use of that sensitive personal information for its business purposes.
+Do not provide sensitive personal information to KPMG or permit KPMG to use such sensitive personal information unless you consent to KPMG's use of that sensitive personal information for its business purposes.

 IP Addresses.
 We collect an IP address when you conduct an Activity online.
 An IP address is a number assigned to your Internet-enabled device (including computers and mobile devices) whenever you access the Internet.
 It allows computers and servers to recognize and communicate with one another.

 Cookie Data.
 We gather various information via cookies or similar web tracking technologies.
-Please see our Cookie Policy in Section 9 for further information.
+Please see our Cookie Preferences in Section 9 for further information.

 Location Information.
 We may collect geographical location from your Internet-enabled device (e.g., via tracking beacons, Bluetooth, or Global Positioning System technology) in connection with certain Activities, but only if you have not disabled sharing of such information via your device.
 Typically, you may disable or enable sharing of such information by managing the location services preferences on your device.
 If you disable location services, some features of our Activities may not be available.

 Cookies.
-We use cookies to identify you online and gather certain information.
-Please see our Cookie Policy in Section 9 for further information.
+We use cookies to identify you online and gather certain personal information.
+Please see our Cookie Preferences in Section 9 for further information.

 Web Beacons.
 We may use web beacons to gather certain information.
 A web beacon is a small image file on a web page that can be used to collect certain information from your Internet-enabled device, such as an IP address, the time the content was viewed, web browser type, and the existence of cookies previously set by the same server.
 You have the option to render some web beacons unusable by rejecting their associated cookies.
 The web beacon may still record an anonymous visit from your IP address, but cookie information will not be recorded.
 If you opt to render some web beacons unusable, some features of our Activities may not be available.